jupyterhub/jupyterhub/docs/source/reference/websecurity.md

 ### Disable user config

-If subdomains are not available or not desirable, JupyterHub provides a a configuration option `Spawner.disable_user_config`, which can be set to prevent the user-owned configuration files from being loaded.
+If subdomains are not available or not desirable, JupyterHub provides a configuration option `Spawner.disable_user_config`, which can be set to prevent the user-owned configuration files from being loaded.
 After implementing this option, PATHs and package installation and PATHs are the other things that the